onesy-me/onesy/docs/public/assets/md/library/style/use/AmauiStyleSheet.md

   }
 }, options);

-const amauiStyleSheetDynamic = new AmauiStyleSheet({
+const onesyStyleSheetDynamic = new OnesyStyleSheet({
   a14: {
     background: props => props.a === 1 ? 'yellow' : 'beige'
   }